MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/userdatafolder.md

 > [!NOTE]
-> Files in the user data folder can still be in use for a short while after WebView2 is closed.
-In this situation, wait for the associated browser process and all of its child process to exit before retry deleting of the folder.
-The process id of the browser process can be retrieved as **BrowserProcessId** property of the WebView2.
+> Files in user data folders may still be in use after the WebView2 application is closed.
+In this situation, wait for the browser process and all child processes to exit before deleting the folder.
+You may retrieve the process id of the browser process using the `BrowserProcessId` property of the WebView2.

 ## Share user data folders